Are there misconceptions about CBD? Yes.

 2. “CBD shows up on your drug test.”

-That said, using products with isolated CBD (vs. full spectrum) will not produce THC positive test results.
-Using full spectrum products means that your CBD source has 0.3% THC or less content, meaning it may show up on a drug test.
-For that reason, when using hemp products, practice caution and look for test results with LOQ or as low as THC as possible.
-Generally, sipping on a nice CBD tea will transmit very little (if any) THC into the body.*
+That said, using products with isolated CBD (vs. full spectrum) will likely not produce a THC positive test results.
+Using “full spectrum” products means that your CBD source has 0.3% THC or less content, meaning it may show up on a drug test.
+For that reason, when using hemp products, practice caution and look for test results with “LOQ” (Limit of Quantification) or “ND” (Non Detect) as much as possible.
+Generally, sipping on a nice pure CBD cocoa will transmit very little (if any) THC into the body.*

 3. “CBD is medical, THC is recreational.”

 While many people think of CBD as the “medical part” of the marijuana plant and THC as the “fun, recreational part,” THC has awesome therapeutic properties beyond making you high.
-To list a few, THC is a powerful anti-inflammatory agent, helps reduce nausea and boosts appetite.
+In fact, THC and cannabis have a long history as a medicinal plant, used for a variety of physical and mental discomforts.
+THC levels in cannabis have only recently been selectively bred to reach such incredibly high rates, nearly tripling in potency from 1994 to 2014.

 On the flip side, CBD can also be used recreationally.
-Sure, it isn’t a “high” but even if you don’t use CBD to treat a specific ailment, you can incorporate CBD into your day to day.
-From B12 and CBD vape pens to CBD caramel, CBD is just plain good to consume whenever!*
+Sure, it isn’t a “high” but even if you don’t use CBD to treat a specific purpose, you can incorporate CBD into your day to day.
+From B12 and CBD vape pens to CBD ice cream, CBD can be enjoyable to consume at almost any time.

 4. “CBD converts to THC in your stomach”